makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 In this tutorial, you learned how browser fingerprinting in PHP helps prevent duplicate registrations.
 While you can increase the accuracy of your tracking in PHP by combining sessions, cookies, and IP tracking, it’s still relatively easy for users to bypass these fraud detection measures.

 Using [Fingerprint](https://fingerprint.com/) to quickly and accurately generate a browser fingerprint in PHP will help you combat fraud and save time.
 With an accuracy of 99.5%, Fingerprint is an excellent solution for saving time, allowing you to focus on building a great web application and not learning every browser fingerprinting change.

+W﻿e also now have a PHP SDK for the Fingerprint Pro Server API, which you can access from [this GitHub Repository](https://github.com/fingerprintjs/fingerprint-pro-server-api-php-sdk).